Some people think on-page SEO is just throwing your keywords on the page.

 - Or, Page B, which was written by some jack-of-all-trades-writer you hired off UpWork.

-It makes logical sense that Google is going to value content written by someone who has the qualifications to write about whatever topic it is.
+It makes logical sense that Google will value content written by someone who has the qualifications to write about whatever topic it is.

 76. Does every blog post have a detailed author box/bio?